metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Disable-WinRMServer.md

 WSMan:\COMPUTERService\Auth\lang (-Culture and -UICulture?)
 TODO: Parameter to apply only additional config as needed instead of hard reset all options (-Strict)
 HACK: Set-WSManInstance fails in PS Core with "Invalid ResourceURI format" error
+TODO: Implement -NoServiceRestart parameter if applicable so that only configuration is affected

 ## RELATED LINKS